Aynshe/BatRun/README.md

 # BatRun v2.0

-A launcher for RetroBat that allows you to use a controller button combination (Hotkey + Start) to launch RetroBat from any Windows application.
+A launcher for RetroBat that allows you to use a controller button combination (Hotkey + Start) to launch RetroBat.

 # New Features in Version 2.0.0